jspsych/jspsych-contrib/packages/plugin-spr/README.md

 ## Overview

-This is a package built to enable self-paced reading.
+This is a package built to enable self-paced reading trials.
 It supports different reading modes including single-word mask and multi-word (hide/show).
-This package allows you to also customize the format of the text displayed by using css.
+This package allows you to also customize the format of the text displayed by using CSS.

 ## Loading